mbrugman67/BusPirate-docs-hugo/content/docs/devices/uart-glitch-command.md

 - Send the "password enter" character from Bus Pirate to target over UART.
 This is configurable, typically a `return` or `newline` character
 - Wait for a configured delay.
 This is time is based on the timing obtained from the logic analyzer
 - Turn on the glitch trigger output `IO0`.
 Leave the output on for the configured time, then turn it back off.
 This is typically a very short time when power glitching
-- Read the UART characters comming back from the target.
-Parse the return string, looking for a particualy character as an indication of success.
-For example, if the target responds with "Please enter password", the presense of the the letter "P" is an indication the glitch failed.
+- Read the UART characters coming back from the target.
+Parse the return string, looking for a particular character as an indication of success.
+For example, if the target responds with "Please enter password", the presence of the the letter "P" is an indication the glitch failed.
 This character is configurable.
 - Wait an additional delay to allow components to cool, EMP blaster to recharge, etc.
 - If the glitch did not succeed, start at the beginning.